-Additionally, Pace currently operates a mixed fleet of vehicle technologies fueled by both diesel and compressed natural gas (CNG).
-Additional CNG facilities are planned or in development, and Driving Innovation calls for further exploration of battery electric bus (BEB) technology and applicability for Pace and the broader Northeastern Illinois service area.
-A Facilities Plan will be useful in conducting a case study for investigating specific impacts of BEB for an individual garage location.
+Additionally, Pace currently operates a mixed fleet of vehicle technologies fueled by both diesel and compressed natural gas (CNG) and Driving Innovation calls for implementing battery electric bus (BEB) and other zero-emission bus (ZEB) technologies.

+Critically, the facilities plan will feature a case study for investigating specific impacts of BEB for an individual garage location.
 For more information on BEB, please refer to the A-1 Electric Bus & Fleet Transition Planning initiative.